-On the z114 and z196 processors CEX3C offers ECC (elliptic curve cryptographic) functions not available on the z10.
+On the z114 and z196 processors CEX3C offers ECC (elliptic curve cryptographic) .

-the CryptoExpress4S (CEX4S) coprocessor board.
-This board is available for the EC12 processor and can be operated in three modes, coprocessor mode (CEX4C), accelerator mode (CEX4A) and PKCS#11 support mode (CEX4P).
+the Crypto Express4s (CEX4s) coprocessor board.
+This board is available for the EC12 processor and can be operated in three modes, coprocessor mode (CEX4C), accelerator mode (CEX4A) and PKCS#11 support mode (CEX4EP11).
 The CEX4 is a PCI board with its own processor and cryptographic coprocessors.
-In coprocessor mode and in accelerator mode the board is functionally equivalent with the CEX3 coprocessor board on a z196 processor.
-In CEX4P mode the board supports a modified version of the PKCS#11 interface and allows for protected keys stored in PKCS#11 Token Key Data Sets (TKDS).
+In coprocessor mode and in accelerator mode the board is functionality equivalent with the CEX3 coprocessor board on a z196 processor.
+In CEX4EP11 mode the board supports a modified version of the PKCS#11 interface and allows for protected keys stored in PKCS#11 Token Key Data Sets (TKDS).

-The CEX3 and CEX4S coprocessors are used in a way transparent to the user when he uses the ICSF component of the TOE.
+The CEX3 and CEX4s coprocessors are used in a way transparent to the user when he uses the ICSF component of the TOE.
 ICSF scans for the available cryptographic coprocessors and uses them accordingly.
 The security functional requirements listed here are related to the use of those coprocessors by the functions claimed in this Security Target that rely on cryptographic operations.
 While the coprocessors may implement more cryptographic functions than those claimed here, those are not used to support any of the claims made in chapter 7.1 of this Security Target.

-When using the PKCS#11 functions of ICSF for RSA or Elliptic Curve cryptographic functions, ICSF checks for the availability of a CryptoExpress3 coprocessor in coprocessor mode, CryptoExpress4S coprocessor in coprocessor mode or CryproExpress4S in PKCS#11 support mode and will use the coprocessor when available and when it implements the basic cryptographic algorithm.
+When using the PKCS#11 functions of ICSF for RSA or Elliptic Curve cryptographic functions, ICSF checks for the availability of a Crypto Express3 coprocessor in coprocessor mode, Crypto Express4s coprocessor in coprocessor mode or CryproExpress4s in PKCS#11 support mode and will use the coprocessor when available and when it implements the basic cryptographic algorithm.
 If no coprocessor is available or if the cryptographic algorithm is not implemented by the coprocessor, ICSF uses s software implementation of those algorithms.
-When using the CCA functions, ICSF will always attempt to use a CryptoExpress3 or CryproExpress4S coprocessor and will fail the call if no CryptoExpress3 or CryptoExpress4S coprocessor is available or if the required support for the function is not provided by the CryptoExpress3 or CryproExpress4S coprocessor.
-The SFRs for cryptographic operations have been refined with specification that allows the reader to determine when support for cryptographic algorithms is provided by CPACF, a CryptoExpress3 or CryptoExpress4S coprocessor.
+When using the CCA functions, ICSF will always attempt to use a Crypto Express3 or Crypto Express4s coprocessor and will fail the call if no Crypto Express3 or Crypto Express4s coprocessor is available or if the required support for the function is not provided by the Crypto Express3 or Crypto Express4s coprocessor.
+The SFRs for cryptographic operations have been refined with specification that allows the reader to determine when support for cryptographic algorithms is provided by CPACF, a Crypto Express4s coprocessor.